 The Law School will make reasonable accommodations to documented disabilities.
 Such accommodations will not be provided if they fundamentally alter the nature of the program or if they would be unduly burdensome either financially or administratively.
-Students will be notified of the consultant's decision in writing.

 A. Academic Modification

 Academic modifications include reduced course loads to a minimum of 12 hours, extending the time for exams or similar modifications.
 The student is expected to complete the curriculum as listed in the Student Rules and Regulations, no exceptions.